Frequently Asked Questions

 Can individuals apply for financial support from GiveWell?

 Unfortunately, we do not provide funds to individuals seeking support.
-Our focus is on identifying charities that meet our criteria.
+Our focus is on identifying opportunities to fund nonprofit organizations that meet our criteria.

 As a rule, we focus on supporting organizations, rather than individual requests, as we think organizations are best positioned to allocate resources in the communities in which they work and we do not feel we are well positioned to assess individual requests for support.